 DBFT: Efficient Leaderless Byzantine Consensus

-This paper introduces a new leaderless Byzantine consensus called the Democratic Byzantine Fault Tolerance (DBFT) for blockchains.
+This paper introduces a new leaderless Byzantine Consensus called the Democratic Byzantine Fault Tolerance (DBFT) blockchain consensus.

 Vincent Gramoli, University of Sydney

 Mikel Larrea, Univ. of the Basque Country UPV/EHU